Legislative Facility Tours

-Nervous?
+- Nervous?
 FHCA staff members are available to accompany you on these visits if this is your first time.
-Contact Melody Arnold at firstname.lastname@example.org to discuss availability or get a pep talk prior to the visit!
+Contact FHCA's Government Affairs team to discuss availability or get a pep talk prior to the visit!

-Remember to take photographs and send them to FHCA for inclusion in the Pulse newsletter or other FHCA communication tools.
+- Remember to take photographs and send them to FHCA for inclusion in the Focus on Florida e-newsletter or other FHCA communication tools.
 Invite the legislator to be photographed with your residents to again add that personalized touch (be sure you have the resident’s permission to be photographed).
-Pictures can be sent to Kristen Knapp, FHCA Director of Communications, at email@example.com.
+Pictures can be sent to Kristen Knapp, FHCA Sr. Director of Strategy & Communications, at email@example.com.

 What to Discuss